UniMath/agda-unimath/src/ring-theory/invertible-elements-rings.lagda.md

       ( multiplicative-monoid-Ring R)
 ```

-### Any invertible element of a monoid has a contractible type of left inverses
+### Any invertible element of a ring has a contractible type of left inverses

 ```agda
 module _